 (Photo by Kim Reeman)

-McBooks Press has announced that it will publish two new Douglas Reeman titles in its Modern Naval Fiction Library in 2016.
-The first title, The Pride and the Anguish, is now available, and will be followed by A Dawn Like Thunder in July.
+McBooks Press has announced that it will publish two new Douglas Reeman titles in its Modern Naval Fiction Library in 2017.
+The first title, Send a Gunboat, will be available in January, and will be followed by Winged Escort in March.

 Visit McBooks Press online at: